faghihy/bettermode-assignment/README.md

 ## Senior Back-End Engineer Project Assignment

 This project impliments a permission and group system for X platform.
 Users can create groups and set permissions on their posts (tweets) to control view/edit abilities.
-This project using technologies like TS, NestJS, GraphQL, PostgrSQL and MongoDB as a NoSQL alternative for DB.
+This project using technologies like TS, NestJS, GraphQL and PostgrSQL.

 ### Prerequisites